Searching for a specific article

 Use Library Search

 In Library Search, the main search box on the library homepage, type the beginning of the article title and the last name of the author (the first author if there are more than one).
+Use quotation marks to search for an exact phrase.

 Here is an example of an article citation: Gibbons, A. (2006).
 Ancient figs push back origin of plant cultivation.
 Science, 312(5778), 1292–1292.

 And here is the search you might use: "ancient figs push back” gibbons.
-(The quotation marks will search for that exact phrase.)

-To read online articles, click on the title of the article or the Available Online link.
-Click on a link under Full text availability to open the complete article.
+To read online articles, click on the title of the article or the “Available Online” link.
+Click on a link under “Full text availability” to open the article.
+If the article is only available as a physical copy, there will be an option to request it through MARS.

 Browse the journal to find an article

-Another way to find an article, if you have the full citation, is to find the journal or other serial in the library’s collections and browse (or search) to find the article you need.
+Another way to find an article, if you have the full citation, is to find the journal or other serial in the library’s collection and browse (or search) to find the article you need.

-Screenshot of Journal Search using the journal title Reading Research Quarterly.
+Journal Search using the journal title Reading Research Quarterly.

-Under Online Access, Full Text Availability, look at the available collections that contain the journal or other serial of interest.
+Under “Online Access,” “Full text availability,” look at the available collections that contain the journal or other serial of interest.
 Click on a link that contains the year you need and navigate to a specific issue.

-Screenshot of the Journal Search showing Online Access, Full text availability, with a link to the EBSCOhost Education Source database, which is available from January 1, 1994 on, excluding the most recent one year.
+The Journal Search showing “Online Access,” “Full text availability,” with a link to the EBSCOhost Education Source database, which is available from January 1, 1994 on, excluding the most recent one year.

 To find a particular issue, look at the date ranges on the journal entry.
 Look for the date of publication for your article (it may be just a year or a month/day/year), and then click on the appropriate link.